gracedipierro/PnR-Final/README.md

     can without stopping.
 Once it sees something, it will stop and look for a new option and/or back up if it is too close to something.

-'backUp(self)' - This method is helpful for when the robot gets into a sticky situation.
-    The robot tends to get very close to objects before it notices how close it is, and when this happens, it will back up, scan again, and look for new options.

-'kenny(self)' - This is a replacement method for choosePath.
-It is more accurate and
-    finds the best option available.
-It scans multiple times and averages the scans together to choose the best option.
-Then it will print all the options and decide what the best one is for the robot.

 'calibrate(self)' - This code helps to calibrate the motor speed and will tell us if
     the robot is driving straight or not.
 You can reduce left, right, or encode the speed to find a more accurate speed for the motors.